 Outside Green Plow Coffee Roasters, Redmond

 Santa’s Mailbox, a connection to the North Pole for children wishing to pass along their wish lists to jolly old St. Nick, will be placed outside of Green Plow Coffee Roasters (436 SW 6th St.) in downtown Redmond – near the base of Redmond’s archway.
 Letters will be accepted from Friday, Nov.
-24 through Christmas Eve.
+23 through Christmas Eve.
 The Redmond Chamber of Commerce, which hosts the Santa’s Mailbox program, will collect the letters, some of which may be published in the Redmond Spokesman.
 All letters will be posted on the Redmond Chamber’s Facebook site.

 Saturday, Dec.
-9, Noon – 4 p.m.
+14, Noon – 4 p.m.

-To participate in the Charm Stroll, we are asking individuals to bring donations such as socks, shampoos, gloves, toiletries or cash donations to Herringbone Books (422 SW 6th St).
-These donations will help complete the Blessing Bags that the Girl Scout Troops 50049, 50064 and 10772 will be making and delivering to the Redmond Police Station, St. Vincent DePaul, NeighborImpact, and Redmond VFW.
+To participate in the Charm Stroll, we are asking individuals to bring donations such as socks, shampoos, gloves, toiletries or cash donations to (LOCATION TBD).
+These donations will help complete the Blessing Bags that the Girl Scout service unit 68 will be making and delivering to the Redmond Police Station, St. Vincent DePaul, NeighborImpact, and Redmond VFW.
 Each participant will then receive a Charm Stroll passport that lists all participating merchants.
-After collecting charms, folks can bring them to David Haffey Fine Jewelry on Sixth Street to have the charms placed on bracelets for $10.00.
+After collecting charms, folks can bring them to Every Bloomin' Thing or David Haffey Fine Jewelry on Sixth Street to have the charms placed on bracelets for $10.00.

 Thanksgiving through New Year’s Day

 Eagle Crest Resort